-10 Ways Thailand Can Help You Recover from 2020
+10 Ways Thailand Can Help You Recover from Lockdown

-Let’s not kid ourselves — 2020 has been rough.
+Let’s not kid ourselves — the past year and a half has been rough.
 We don’t need to list out all the gory details; they’re all over the news and taking over your dinner-table conversation.

 Being under this much stress necessitates a break, both physical and mental.
 It’s time to go to your happy place.